-a) Sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the CNU sites
+a) Sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the CNU sites b) Sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the S.C.
+Radioactive Mineral Magurele Company sites

 The uranium geological research and mining activities have produced sterile rock and radioactive rock dumps.
-These deposits shall be assessed, and where necessary, intervention shall be applied, in order to reduce the radiological risks.
-The sites and their actual status are presented below.
+They are seven main deposits which shall be assessed, and where necessary, intervention shall be applied, in order to reduce the radiological risks.
+These sites were presented within the 5^{th} JC report.